What Is GUSD, What’s It Used For & Its Pros and Cons

 Here are the steps to use GUSD:

-When the registered users convert their USD into Gemini Dollars and transfer them to their Ethereum wallet addresses, Gemini Adjusts the GUSD holding depending upon the number of tokens in circulation.
+When registered users convert their USD into Gemini Dollars and transfer them to their Ethereum wallet addresses, Gemini adjusts the GUSD holding depending on the number of tokens in circulation.

 Fiat-backed stablecoins are considered the most stable crypto assets, even in the volatile market.
 That said, these crypto assets are also affected by the movements of the fiat market.
 Thus, investors must weigh all the pros and cons before investing in GUSD.